Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial2.md

 When you log into your Matrix account, you are automatically directed to your **home** directory.
 This directory is where the user can store files, and create subdirectories to organize their files.

-## Investigation 1: Creating & Managing Directories
+## Investigation 1: Creating and Managing Directories

 **ATTENTION: The due date for successfully completing this tutorial (i.e. tutorial 2) is by March 10 @ 11:59 PM (Week 8).**